 The KDD 2023 organizing committee solicits proposals for full-day and half-day workshops to be held in conjunction with the main conference.
 The purpose of a workshop is to provide an opportunity for participants from academia, industry, government, and other related parties to present and discuss novel ideas on current and emerging topics relevant to knowledge discovery and data mining.
 It is a structured means for people with common interest to form communities.

 - Workshop Paper Submission Dates:

 - Workshop Paper Notification: June 23rd, 2023

 - Practical Workshop Organization Dates:

-- Workshop Program Final Submission and Full Website Online: July 2nd, 2023
+- Final Submission of Workshop Program and Materials and Full Workshop Websites Online: July 6th, 2023

 - Workshop Date: August 7th, 2023